 - You must have a stable residence, where everyone living there is in agreement to have a dog.
 This includes written landlord approval.

-- You must agree to bring the dog to an adoption event in SF, Belmont, Alameda, etc. at least two times a month.
+- You must agree to bring the dog to an adoption event in SF, Lafayette, Mill Valley, etc. at least two times a month.
 Please check our events page for a listing of upcoming events.

 - You must join our Facebook Foster Home Group page.